Dany2002-hub/Vivado_Scripting_and_Automation/README.md

 ```
 (icdesignvirtual) [vlsidesign9@nanodcserver ~]$ jupyter lab
 ```
-## TCL Script to add input Verilog modules for automation
+## TCL Script to add input Verilog modules to a new Vivado Project for automation